How to Prevent College Burnout

 If you’re feeling overwhelmed or burnt out, don’t fall for the idea that you have to solve all the problems independently.
 Most colleges offer counseling, career guidance, and academic support for free through various campus organizations.
 Search online for any tools your school offers that might help you.

 One way to ensure your course load isn’t too heavy is to read course reviews before registering.
 Course reviews on sites like Rate My Professors can tell you how other students felt about the course and if any professors were better than others.
 Look out for professors who assign too much homework — you may want to take the course under a different professor.

 5. Make flashcards part of your study routine.

 Flashcards are a great tool for memorization.
 If you need to memorize vocabulary, definitions, or formulas, you should use flashcards as part of your study routine.

 6. Create a study guide.

 Study guides are another great way to study.
 If your exam includes short-answer or essay questions, writing a study guide will help you extract the big-picture concepts from your textbook.

 7. Get a tutor or join a study group.

 Another way to avoid burnout over too much studying is to study with a tutor or a group.
-Having another person to study with takes some of the pressure off your shoulders to learn everything on your own.
-You can ask a tutor questions if you have trouble understanding a concept, or use the synergy of multiple brains coming together in group study.
+Having another person to study with takes some pressure off your shoulders to learn everything independently.
+You can ask a tutor questions if you have trouble understanding a concept or use the synergy of multiple brains coming together in a group study.